LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 For additional information about opportunities your college offers, please refer to the College of Liberal Arts and Sciences section in this catalog.

 Environmental pollution, deforestation, climate change, and increasing demand for outdoor recreation are just a few of the factors that pose challenges to environmental sustainability.
 As more users place demands on scarce environmental resources, the need for intelligent conservation of our natural assets is greater than ever.
 The natural resources management (NRM) program prepares students not only to care for the land and water-based ecosystems of Michigan and beyond, but also to serve the people whose well-being depends on these resources.

 The careful stewardship of the environment requires knowledge in both the natural and social sciences.
 Ecology is the foundational science of the NRM program.
-Students learn to combine this ecological knowledge with geology, statistics, economics, and policy and apply it to practical situations.
+Students learn to combine this ecological knowledge with quantitative methods, economics, and policy and apply it to practical situations.
 These practical applications might include managing wildlife populations or restoring natural ecosystems, such as forests and wetlands.
 In the interdisciplinary NRM courses, students examine the sources of conflict that lead to environmental degradation and learn the methods of sustainable resources management.
 With an advisor's guidance, students may develop customized programs focused on ecosystem science and management, environmental science, or resource analysis methods.